zeroincombenze/tools/z0bug_odoo/README.rst

 * Value to assign
 * Optional function to execute (i.e. specific onchange)

-If field is associate to an onchange function the relative onchange functions are execute after value assignment.
+If field is associated to an onchange function the relative onchange functions are execute after value assignment.
 If onchange set another field with another onchange the relative another onchange are executed until all onchange are exhausted.
 This behavior is the same of the form editing.